RU EN

 • Topic of the report

-Director of the Foresight Centre of the National Academy of Sciences of the Republic of Kazakhstan under the President of the Republic of Kazakhstan
+Director of the Institute of State and Law of the Academy of Sciences of the Republic of Uzbekistan

 • Discussion, answering questions